stephenhandley/configwd/README.md

 # Description

-Synchronously reads config.json from process.cwd() or APP_ROOT environment variable, replacing occurrences of {{APP_ROOT}} in the JSON accordingly
+Synchronously reads config.json or config/*.json from process.cwd() or APP_ROOT environment variable, replacing occurrences of {{APP_ROOT}} in the JSON accordingly.

 # Latest Version

-0.0.1
+0.0.2

 # Installation
 ```